3vilBonobo/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Irinella Boutsika]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [July 22, Thursday, 2021].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I created the basic HTML structure and added some CSS of a tip-calculator app that I'm making as part of the Frontend Mentor Challenges.

 ### R1D2